What was the highest silver price ever and when was it reached? Learn about the white metal’s historic and current price movement.

 JPMorgan Chase (NYSE:JPM) has been long at the center of silver manipulation claims as well.
-For several years the company has been in and out of court for the accusations — a more recent development saw three traders at the firm charged with a “massive, multiyear scheme” to manipulate markets.
+For years the company has been in and out of court for the accusations — a more recent development saw three traders at the firm charged with a “massive, multiyear scheme” to manipulate markets.

 While there’s a concrete answer to the question, “What was the highest price for silver?” it’s anyone’s guess whether it will reach those heights once again.
-Despite the current price of the white metal, many market watchers say that now is the time to buy silver.
+Despite the current price of the white metal, many market watchers say prospects are bright for buying silver.
 No matter the current state of the metal, investors will no doubt be watching to see how the metal fares this year and beyond.

 This is an updated version of an article first published by the Investing News Network in 2015.